unytics/bigfunctions/README.md

 ## 💡 2.
 Why BigFunctions?

-BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions + tooling to boost your data-teams**.

-We believe no-one should be reinventing the wheel and open-source is the best way to fight against that.
+!!! note ""

+    **Benefits**

+    - *As a data-analyst*,<br>BigFunctions will give you new powers such as loading data from any source or activating your data in a composable CDP style.
+    - *As an analytics-engineer*, you will love BigFunctions style which imitates the one of dbt with a yaml standard + a CLI
+    - *As a data-engineer*, you will love avoiding reinventing the wheel by using functions already developed by the comunity.
+    - *As an open-source lover*, you'll be able to contribute and bring your functions to the worldwide community so that a problem solved for you is solved for everyone.
+    - *As a central data-team or security player*, you will enjoy the ability to validate the code of functions before continuous deployments thanks to your git CICD.
+    - Thanks to the collective intelligence of the community, you will benefit from better function that you would have done by yourself.
+    - BigFunctions standard provides a solid framework to develop functions with software-engineering best practices in mind.

 Now let's Play 👇

 <br>

 ## 👀 3.
-Call public BigFunctions without install from you GCP project
+Call public BigFunctions without install from your GCP project

-All BigFunctions represented by a 'yaml' file in *bigfunctions* folder are automatically deployed in public datasets so that you can call them directly without install from your BigQuery project.
+All BigFunctions represented by a 'yaml' file in *bigfunctions* folder of the GitHub repo are automatically deployed in public datasets so that you can call them directly without install from your BigQuery project.

 Give it a try!
 Execute this SQL query from your GCP Project 👀: